-Between 1958 and 2021, the National Oceanic and Atmospheric Administration (NOAA), National Centers for Environmental Information (NCEI) reported ninetyseven (97) thunderstorm wind event days that occurred in Wicomico County resulting in a total of one hundred thirty-two (132) total events recorded within the database.
+Between 1958 and 2021, the National Oceanic and Atmospheric Administration (NOAA), National Centers for Environmental Information (NCEI) reported ninety-seven (97) thunderstorm wind event days that occurred in Wicomico County resulting in a total of one hundred thirty-two (132) total events recorded within the database.
 While only thunderstorm wind events with reported property damage greater than \$5,000 are shown in Table 7.1, it is important to note that many other thunderstorms wind events resulted in property damage less than \$5,000.
-Note: Property damage estimates were not recorded in the database prior to 1995.